How do we judge offers and opportunities as legit or scams? What can we do to never get scammed again?

 Check your mindset if you’re thinking how can I get what I want and if that’s all you’re thinking then you are likely getting a scam situation.

-If you’ve already checked your mindset, you think about how you can sell it help someone else then number nine thinks specifically about whoever you’re working with and think beyond just a transaction itself.
+If you’ve already checked your mindset, think about how you can sell it to help someone else, then number nine thinks specifically about whoever you’re working with and think beyond just the transaction itself.